 We announced positive results from the Phase 2 trial of VTX002 in patients with moderately to severely active ulcerative colitis during the fourth quarter of 2023.
 Activities are underway to prepare for a Phase 3 trial of VTX002 in ulcerative colitis, for which we intend to identify a partner or other source of nondilutive financing.
 In the first quarter of 2024, we announced positive topline results from a Phase 2 trial of our peripheral NLRP3 inhibitor VTX2735 in patients with Cryopyrin-Associated Periodic Syndrome (CAPS) and a Phase 1 trial of our novel CNS-penetrant NLRP3 inhibitor VTX3232 in adult healthy volunteers.
-We expect to initiate a Phase 2a trial of VTX3232 in patients with early Parkinson's disease during the second half of 2024.
-We also expect to initiate a Phase 2a trial of VTX3232 in subjects with obesity and certain additional risk factors for cardiovascular disease during the second half of 2024.
-We plan to evaluate VTX2735 for further development in cardiovascular diseases, with an initial focus on the secondary prevention of major adverse cardiovascular events (MACE) and recurrent pericarditis.
-We are also conducting a Phase 2 trial of VTX958 in patients with moderately to severely active Crohn's disease, for which we expect to report topline results early in the second half of 2024.
+We expect to initiate a Phase 2a trial of VTX3232 in participants with early Parkinson's disease during the second half of 2024.
+We also expect to initiate a Phase 2 trial of VTX3232 in participants with obesity and certain additional risk factors for cardiovascular disease during the second half of 2024.
+We plan to evaluate VTX2735 for further development in cardiovascular diseases, with an initial focus on recurrent pericarditis.
+We expect to initiate a Phase 2 trial of VTX2735 in participants with recurrent pericarditis during the second half of 2024.
 Our relative lack of experience conducting clinical trials may contribute to our planned clinical trials not beginning or completing on time, if at all.
 Large-scale clinical trials will require significant additional resources and reliance on CROs, clinical investigators or consultants.
 Consequently, our reliance on outside parties may introduce delays beyond our control.
 Our CROs and other third parties must communicate and coordinate with one another in order for our trials to be successful.
 Additionally, our CROs and other third parties may also have relationships with other commercial entities, some of which may compete with us.
 If our CROs or other third parties conducting our clinical trials do not perform their contractual duties or regulatory obligations, experience work stoppages, do not meet expected deadlines, terminate their agreements with us or need to be replaced, or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our clinical trial protocols, GCP or other regulatory requirements or for any other reason, we may need to conduct additional clinical trials or enter into new arrangements with alternative CROs, clinical investigators or other third parties.
 We may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.